SplunkGlobalDevs/SplunkLogger/README.md

 # VTEXSplunkLogger
 For us at **VTEX** we need more customized log entries at Splunk and also we need easier ways to call for log registration during the code.
 For that, we created this *VTEXSplunkLogger* library.

-This project contains all **VTEX** extra classes designed ease logging.
+This project contains all **VTEX** extra classes designed to ease logging.
 All classes changes .Net Core 2 log abstraction to a customized log entry at **Splunk**

 | Package Name                   | Release |
 |--------------------------------|-----------------|